 YAG Capsulotomy: Your Experience

-YAG capsulotomy is done in your eye doctor’s office or at an outpatient surgery center.
+YAG capsulotomy is done in your eye healthcare provider’s office or at an outpatient surgery center.
 The treatment is usually quick and painless.
 You can most often return to your normal routine right away.
 There are no needles or stitches.
 There is no risk of infection.
 Your vision will most likely be fully restored soon after treatment.

 Laser treatment is safe.
 But all procedures have some risks.
 The risks of this treatment include:

 Your eye pressure may rise, usually only for a short time.

 The laser can scratch your IOL.
 But this almost never affects vision.

 In rare cases, the retina may become detached.

 Ask your eye healthcare provider if you need to have someone drive you to and from your treatment.
 Most people see clearly again right away and go home shortly after treatment.

 First, your eye is numbed and your pupil is widened (dilated) with eye drops.
 Then, you rest your chin on a stand in front of the laser machine.
 You may see flashes of light and hear a faint clicking sound as the laser enters your eye.
 But you should not feel any pain.
 You can help by staying relaxed and still.